twbs/rfs/README.md

   // rfs-margin-bottom(4rem)
   // rfs-margin-left(4rem)

-  // For properties which do not have a shorthand, the property can be passed:
+  // For properties which do not have a shorthand, the property can be passed as:
   // rfs(4rem, border-radius)

   // Whenever a value contains a space, it should be escaped with a backslash: